rchillard/sane.css/README.md

 ## Known Shortcomings
 This stylesheet does not have print styles.
 If you need print styles, I recommend you checkout [HTML 5 Boilerplate](https://github.com/h5bp/main.css/blob/4913db5a714806ce3c26ad93899abc30066f494c/dist/main.css#L179).

 This stylesheet does not accommodate Internet Explorer.
 In fact, rules to cover IE that were a part of major influences have been removed.
-This is as intentional choice as a result of Microsoft announcing [End of Life for IE](https://docs.microsoft.com/en-us/lifecycle/announcements/internet-explorer-11-end-of-support).
+This is an intentional choice as a result of Microsoft announcing [End of Life for IE](https://docs.microsoft.com/en-us/lifecycle/announcements/internet-explorer-11-end-of-support).

 # Contributing
-While this stylesheet is primarily here for my personal projects, I'm open to and would love to hear suggested improvements!
+While this stylesheet is primarily here for my personal projects, I'm open to and would love to hear suggested improvements.
 Feel free to open an issue to start a discussion or propose an improvement.